Kampi/ESP32-SIM70XX/README.md

 ### UDP client

-This demo demo is sending and receiving data from an UDP server.
+This demo demo is sending and receiving data to and from an UDP server.
 The demo ends after data from the UDP server were received.

 #### Prepare the UDP server